wilbyang/MoonMail/private/README.md

-# To be re-organized inside their corresponing microservices
+# To be re-organized inside their corresponding microservices